mfeif/mf.com/src/cv/cv.history.md

 :   As a freelance web developer, I made the corporate site for Porter Novelli, then the world's fourth largest public relations firm.

 # Volunteering
-2009-Current
+2009-2018
-:   Chair, [Slow Food Madison]
+:   Chair, [Slow Food Madison].
+Managed a rotating team of volunteers across several initiatives and events.
+[More about] my work with Slow Food.

 2005-2009
 :   Leadership board, Slow Food NYC